Framework for the Future

 - Collaboration: Working in a collective partnership with clear two-way dialogue that builds relationships among home, school and the community.

-With 29 schools serving more than 22,000 students from preschool to 12th grade, Vista Unified School District is one of northern San Diego County’s largest educational agencies.
+With 29 schools serving nearly 22,000 students from preschool to 12th grade, Vista Unified School District is one of northern San Diego County’s largest educational agencies.
 The district stretches 39 square miles across most of Vista, a large portion of eastern Oceanside, some unincorporated areas and small slivers of Carlsbad and San Marcos.
-In addition to the campuses district administrators oversee, Vista Unified also includes one of the county’s largest adult-education programs with about 20,000 enrolled each year and another 3,000 students in four charter schools sponsored by the district.
+Five additional schools serving over 3,000 children operate as independent charter schools authorized by Vista Unified.
+Vista Unified also includes one of the county’s largest adult-education programs with approximately 20,000 students enrolled each year.

 - five middle schools,